scummvm/scummvm/backends/platform/wince/README-WinCE.txt

 How do I install ScummVM for Windows CE ?
 -----------------------------------------

-If the current release includes a .EXE installer, ScummVM for Windows CE will be installed without hassle.
-Otherwise, you'll unzip the release on your desktop computer, and copy all files on your device.
+Simple!
+Unpack the release package on your desktop pc, then copy all its contents to a folder on your device.
+Typically, you should at least have scummvm.exe, modern.ini and modern.zip in the same directory.
+Finally, upload your beloved games and fire it up :-)

-If you're using a Pocket PC 2000 operating system, be sure to have GAPI installed - it's available on Microsoft website http://www.microsoft.com
+Some devices (like Pocket PC 2000) require GAPI to be present.

 How do I install a game ?
 -------------------------